Tensor network simulation of the (1+1)-dimensional $O(3)$ nonlinear $\sigma$-model with $\theta=\pi$ term: Results

 where $f_0$ is the free energy density at zero temperature, $c$ is the central charge, and $v$ is the effective ``velocity of light'' in the theory.
 Equation \eqref{eq:free-energy-corr} predicts that the specific heat is linear in $T$.
 This property is in sharp contrast to that of gapped systems, where the free energy manifests an exponential scaling at low temperatures.

-From our calculation results, we can verify the massless nature of the system by comparing with \Eq{eq:free-energy-corr}.
-Figure \ref{fig:Ffits} shows the free energy density as a function of the temperature for different choices of $K$.
-In general, for all values of $K$ that we consider, we observe a clear linear dependence of the free energies on $T^2$, which perfectly coincides with the prediction of Eq.~\eqref{eq:free-energy-corr}.
-For small values of $K$, the results converge with respect to $\lmax$.
-As $K$ increases, the results for different $\lmax$'s gradually deviate between each other, as the angular momentum basis becomes less effective as the system approaches the weak coupling limit.
+From our calculation results, we verify the massless nature of the system by comparing with \Eq{eq:free-energy-corr}.
+Figure \ref{fig:Ffits} shows the free energy density as a function of $(T/K)^2$ for different choices of $K$ and the linear fitting of the data to Eq.~\eqref{eq:free-energy-corr}.
+The linear fitting is performed within the range $K/300 \leq T \leq K/100$, the detailed results of which are shown in Table \ref{tab:free-energy-fits}.
+For all values of $K$ that we consider, we observe a clear linear dependence of the free energies on $T^2$, which perfectly coincides with the prediction of Eq.~\eqref{eq:free-energy-corr}.
+For small values of $K$, the results quickly converge with respect to $\lmax$.
+As $K$ increases, the results for different $\lmax$'s gradually deviate from each other, since the angular momentum basis becomes less effective as the system approaches the weak coupling limit.
 Nonetheless, they show a tendency of convergence and still serve as qualitative evidence for the massless nature of this model.